Efficacy & Safety

 Clinical Outcomes

-Complete corneal healing was defined as the absence of staining of the lesion area and no persistent staining in the rest of the cornea after 8 weeks of treatment.2,3
+In clinical trials, complete corneal healing was defined as absence of staining of the corneal lesion and no persistent staining in the rest of the cornea at 8 weeks of treatment.3

 Safety Profile

-- The presence of a contact lens (either therapeutic or corrective) could theoretically limit the distribution of cenegermin-bkbj onto the area of the corneal lesion
+- The presence of a contact lens (either therapeutic or corrective) could theoretically limit the distribution of OXERVATE onto the area of the corneal lesion3

-- Lenses may be reinserted 15 minutes after administration
+- Lenses may be reinserted 15 minutes after administration3